-Property owners owe what is known as a “duty of care” to people who live, work or otherwise occupy or frequent premises they are responsible for, such as:
+Property owners owe what is known as a “duty of care” to people who live, work or otherwise occupy or frequent premises they are responsible for.

 - Shopping centers